 Duncan was appointed in July 2013.
 Before that he was Director of Estates Development covering the Infrastructure and Development Directorate.

-He has worked for Hull and East Yorkshire Hospitals NHS Trust since 1985, and has been closely involved in the majority of the capital projects across the Trust from small upgrades up to the major projects at Castle Hill Hospital.
+He has worked for Hull University Teaching Hospitals NHS Trust since 1985, and has been closely involved in the majority of the capital projects across the Trust from small upgrades up to the major projects at Castle Hill Hospital.

 He is the Project Director for the Tower Block Encapsulation and Emergency Department Upgrade.
 He has a passion for the redesign of health care facilities and the use of innovative products and design techniques to improve the facilities and experience for patients, visitors and staff.

 Mrs Vanessa Walker

 Vanessa was appointed as Vice Chair in October 2018 and has been a Non Executive Director with the Trust since July 2015.
 She was previously employed as a Non Executive Director with Humber Foundation Trust.
 Vanessa has more than 30 years’ experience working across the NHS, civil services and local government.
 She has a strong track record of leading strategic change programmes designed to improve organisational culture and performance.

 Mrs Tracey Christmas